What is the marriage allowance?

 Can the marriage allowance be backdated?

-If you were eligible for marriage allowance in 2015-16, when it was first introduced, you can backdate your claim for up to four years.
+Yes, you can backdate your claim for up to four years.

 Will the marriage allowance change my tax code?